betagouv/ai-cli/templates/.ai/commands/init.md

    - List all context files created/updated
    - Show which documentation files were processed
    - Report any sections that couldn't be mapped

+6. **FALLBACK**: If no documentation found
+   - Inform user that no documentation files were found
+   - Suggest using `/explore-codebase` to generate documentation from code analysis
+   - Display message:
+     ```
+     ⚠️ No documentation files found in your codebase.

+     💡 To generate documentation from your code, run:
+     /explore-codebase
+     ```

 ## Extraction Rules